-To perform this exercise simply place the web space between your index finger and thumb against your chin and move your head directly back, almost like you are creating a double chin.
-It may help to fix your eyes on a point in front of you to keep your head in the same place of movement.
+To perform this exercise simply place the web space between your index finger and thumb against your chin and move your head directly back.
+Almost like you are creating a double chin.
+It may help to fix your eyes on a point in front of you.
+Keep your head in the same place of movement.

 2. Seated Trapezius Stretch

-To perform this exercise for example on the left side of your neck, simply reach across the top of your head with your right hand, tuck your chin down to your chest and from there give your head a small pull until you feel a stretch down the back of your neck.
+To perform this exercise for example; on the left side of your neck, simply reach across the top of your head with your right hand, tuck your chin down to your chest and from there give your head a small pull until you feel a stretch down the back of your neck.

 3. Shoulder squeezes

 This exercise is brilliant for strengthening up our back muscles.
-Which can help maintain a good posture for longer, which is brilliant for reducing pain when working at a computer for long periods.
+Which can help maintain a good posture for longer and is brilliant for reducing pain when working at a computer for long periods.

 4. Banded Rotations

-This is an excellent exercise for strengthening all the muscles in your neck, to perform this you will need an open-ended band which you will need to wrap around your forehead, from there place tension on either end of the band and turn your head to the left and then the right to strengthen all your rotational muscles.
+To perform this exercise you will need an open-ended band which you will need to wrap around your forehead, from there place tension on either end of the band and turn your head to the left and then the right to strengthen all your rotational muscles.

-5. Foam Rolling Thoracic spine and posture awareness
+5. Foam Rolling Thoracic spine and Posture Awareness

 Physiotherapist at the Markland Clinic